apprtm28/reverse-MDE-calc/README.md

 4. **Complementary to Standard Calculators**:
    - Traditional calculators tell you required sample size
-   - This reverse calculator answers the opposite question
+   - This Multi-Mode calculator can answer the opposite question
    - Together, they provide a complete picture for test planning

 5. **Educational Tool**: